asalles/ansible-role-redhat-jboss-eap/README.md

 Dependencies
 ------------

-The "Maarc.rh-jboss-common" role is required.
+The "mm0.rh-jboss-common" role is required.
 It could be imported as follows:

-    ansible-galaxy install Maarc.rh-jboss-common -p roles
+    ansible-galaxy install mm0.rh-jboss-common -p roles

 or